Hrushi-byte/Alzy/README.md

 - Role-based navigation with custom dashboards for patients and doctors
 - Integration of AI model for MRI inference results displayed within the app
 - Firebase backend integration for secure and real-time data sync

-## Setup and Installation
-1. Clone the repository: